NHOQA/TD-XPAH-HaLow-Mesh/README.md

 Notes:
-Requires full desktop version of latest 64 bit raspbian to work. unknown why lite ersion doesnt work. install drivers per teledatics docs. use mesh script to get mesh functioning. systemd-networkd file to get dhcp on eth0 now need to be able to ping across mesh from eth0, probably need bridge
+Requires full desktop version of latest 64 bit raspbian to work. unknown why lite version doesnt work.
+I'm using a set of 4 gb pi4

-once mesh is up and hardware portable, start going through failure modes and procedures for them then need to set up security/encryption build out final script to handle install
+Install drivers per teledatics documentation at https://teledatics.com/docs/drivers/ Install bridge-utils package "apt-get install bridge-utils"

+1. create dhcp server for bridge. the file "good xpah dchp" should be placed in etc/systemd/network  mine is named end0.network
+2. adjust IP addresses in mesh script and bridge script
+3. run mesh script
+4. run bridge script

+At this point you should be able to connect your EUD to the pi via ethernet connection and ping from eud to other nodes on your mesh
+I am accomplishing this with a USB-C to Ethernet adapter https://www.amazon.com/gp/product/B09Q5XC7T9/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1